mariusc23/CCYS/wp-content/plugins/comprehensive-google-map-plugin/readme.txt

 A simple and intuitive, yet elegant and fully documented Google map plugin that installs as a widget and a short code.
 No limited plugin editions or limited functionality!
 This is the full version of this free and premium plugin, which comes packed with useful features:

 * Intuitive and user friendly interface, which makes it very easy to configure Google map.
 No complex configuration options.
-Facebook style interactive interface for managing multiple map markers
+Facebook style interactive interface for managing multiple map markers.
+OpenStreetMap imagery available
-* Over 250 amazing custom marker icons to choose from!
+* Over 250 amazingg custom marker icons to choose from!
 * Aggregate all your post markers in one map - Marker Geo Mashup!
 * Help tooltips enabled, which makes your configuration hassle free
 * Google-like directions - driving and walking, distance shown in miles or KM, avoid tolls and highways options, direction print functionality